postman-open-technologies/postman-governance-libraries-documentation/postman-asyncapi-library.md

 ```
 ### Resolution

-MinItems and maxItems are defined in array property.
+The minItems and maxItems are defined in array.

 ```yaml
 asyncapi: 2.6.0